XML RSS

 • A study that followed 552 men in the Netherlands for 15 years showed 70% fewer strokes in the group that drank more than 5 cups black tea daily than in the group that drank less than 3 cups black tea daily.
 (Keli, 1996)

-More brain cells protected with green tea!
+More brain cells protected with green tea

-Animal studies on green tea and stroke have shown that both green tea extract and EGCG, the strongest antioxidant in green tea, consistently reduce the size of a stroke by approximately 80% and reduce the number of brain cells dying by up to 50%.
-The greatest protection was always with the largest amount of daily green tea.
+Animal studies on green tea stroke research have shown that both green tea extract and EGCG, the strongest antioxidant in green tea, consistently reduce the size of a stroke by approximately 80% and reduce the number of brain cells dying by up to 50%.

 Your health depends on educating yourself and then taking positive action every day.
 If you have a specific health condition, you should also consult with your health care provider.